morriscox/Rules-of-Tech-Support/Rules of Tech Support - credits.md

 **Rule W90B**: You will be summoned by your boss, who didn't read more than two lines, to explain that email.  - /u/sheeproomer

+**Rule W90C**: This will be the first time that you will have been told about any problems. - /u/Rathmun

+#### Rule W91: Users will casually tell IT about a problem when the tech is working on something else. - /u/BastPriestness

+**Rule W91A**: This has been happening for a long time. - /u/BastPriestness

+**Rule W91B**: Multiple people have been having this problem yet no one has bothered to tell anyone.
+See *Rule W90C*. - /u/BastPriestness

+#### Rule W92: Users will use you as a scapegoat. - /u/SeanBZA

+#### Rule W93: Users will use screenshots to submit error codes but leave out critical information. - /u/rdrunner_74

+#### Rule W94: Users will unable to take screenshots in time if allowed to. - /u/Mysterious_Peak_6967

 *****
 # Techs